Can I get a variance for setback lines?

 Can I apply stain/sealant to my wood deck every 2 years without a permit?

 Do I need a new survey if I am just replacing my deck in the same footprint?

 No, you do not need a new survey if the footprint of your property does not change.
 You will only require a new survey if you are changing the footprint of your property, either structurally or with hardscape.

 What are my options if I disagree with an ARB decision?

 Adverse decisions from the ARB can be appealed back to the ARB within 10 days from the date of notice of the adverse decision.
 This process is asking for a “Reconsideration”.
 The ARB will set aside Reconsideration time at their next scheduled ARB monthly meeting and invite the homeowner, or their representative (Architect-Builder-contractor), to attend in person with additional input on the subject.
 If the ARB rejects the Reconsideration, then the homeowner may request for the ARB Manager, within 10 days from the date of notice of the Reconsideration, to set up a final appeal before the Palmetto Dunes Hearing Board which will make the final, and binding, decision.
-Please refer to section 6.7 of this document for complete details.
+Please refer to section 6.7 of the ARB Design & Construction Guidelines for complete details.